GreenYoshiX/GreenYoshiX.github.io/index.md

 If I can say I am passionate about anything, it is Jesus, my Savior.
 God tells us in the gospel of Mark, chapter 16, verse 16, "Go ye into all the world and preach the gospel to every creature."
 This is my intention.

-So, come with me on this journey of discovery, as I document my findings of who Jesus is and what his life and death means for us.

 {% include archive.html %}